skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 So, there is already logic to import an anm generated cluster or an existing antctl managed cluster.
 I extend this capability so that we can import existing nodes from the other process managers in case we clobber our database and need to rebuild it.

 But this causes a problem during --init, where on a fresh installation we generate warnings that there are no nodes.
 To solve this, add a new --import flag for --init operations that only triggers a survey when --import or --migrate-anm are present.

+### Clobbered logging

+Something that was changed broke logging.
+Info or debug level logs show no output.

+After timing out with two sessions of claude, I found the bug.
+Alembic was resetting loglevel to WARNING regardless of what we set on the command line.
+Tsk tsk.

+### More reports

+I want to make the default run quieter by default, but keep the option to emit data without resorting to DEBUG logging.
+I solve this by creating new --show_machine_metrics, --show_machine_config, --show_decisions which emits these outputs during a regular command run.

+Then, I add two new reports. 'machine-config' and 'machine-metrics' to be able to retrieve those reports in text or json formats.

+### Rate limiting survey

+In theory, running a survey on a large cluster could cause visible load on a server.
+To allow for spreading things out, I add a --survey_delay feature for milliseconds of delay between each node.
+Getting a hang of adding migrations right away

+### Test debt

+Getting some test errors, this resulted from tests being out of sync with the recent database schema changes.
+A quick fix.

+### Migration bug

+Running a check on making sure the database migrations are all correct, I discover that somehow the new --survey_delay got added with a separate HEAD in Alembic.
+Since nothing else has changed, this is an easy to fix the migration chain.